streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

       }
     }

 Create a new directory for your Spark Transformer project, and save the above code there as `src/main/scala/CustomTransformer.scala`.
 You will also need a `build.sbt` file in the project directory itself.
-Change the version of `streamsets-datacollector-spark-api` to match your SDC version, and change the version of org.apache.spark to match the stage library you will be using:
+Change the version of `streamsets-datacollector-spark-api` to match your SDC version, and change the version of org.apache.spark to match the stage library you will be using.
+In this tutorial, I'm using CDH 5.15; looking in the `$SDC_HOME/streamsets-libs/streamsets-datacollector-cdh_5_15-lib/lib/` directory, I can see that the Spark core jar file is `spark-core_2.11-2.1.0.cloudera1.jar`, which equates to `"org.apache.spark" % "spark-core_2.11" % "2.1.0.cloudera1"`.
+If you are using a different stage library, you will need to change these values to match your Spark core jar file.

     name := "spark_transformer"